05 Mar Why Pelvic Floor Health Matters: A Beginner’s Guide

 What you eat directly impacts how well your pelvic floor muscles perform.
 Certain foods and nutrients stand out for their ability to foster muscle health and tissue repair.
 Here’s a closer look at some dietary heroes:

 A balanced diet rich in these nutrients ensures your pelvic floor has the strength and flexibility it needs to perform optimally.
-At Brighton Spine & Sports Clinic, our experienced dietitian, Amy Peng, can create a customized nutrition plan to support not only your pelvic health but also your overall well-being.
+At Brighton Spine & Sports Clinic, our experienced dietitian, Amy Peng, can provide individualized dietary advice, not only for your pelvic health but an array of different medical issues including pre-existing disorders and diseases.
 Learn more about these personalized services by visiting our Dietetics page.

 Addressing Digestive Issues